• DLDM: Nudge: How effective are policies designed to influence our everyday decision- making when we struggle

 for policy based decisions regarding levels of violence in populations.

-DLDM: Everyday domains: There is increasing dependence on self-monitoring systems in many everyday domains (e.g., EnergySmart British Gas monitor - home energy consumption) that are inherently dynamic.
+DLDM: Controlling our world: There is increasing dependence on self-monitoring systems in many everyday domains (e.g., EnergySmart British Gas monitor - home energy consumption) that are inherently dynamic.
 In collaboration with Prof Norman Fenton and Prof Martin Neil (Computer Science, Queen Mary University of London), and Dr David Lagnado (Dept of Psychology, UCL) the project examines decision making and causal reasoning processes that contribute to solving everyday problems.

-DLDM: Business & Management Environments: Organizations are just like any other dynamic control system - in collaboration with Prof. Puranam (INSEAD, Management dept London Business School LBS), risk profiles and
+collaborative contexts?
+Organizations are just like any other dynamic control system - in collaboration with Prof. Puranam (INSEAD, Management dept London Business School LBS), we examine this and related questions,

-how they predict investment plans with Dr Wong (Hang Sen Management school
+such as how risk profiles and how they predict investment plans with Dr Wong (Hang Sen Management school